aer0ss/aerofs/docs/engineering/how-to/get-started.md

 Replace `gui` with `cli` to launch AeroFS in the command line.
 Use `daemon` to run the barebone daemon process with no UI support.

 Run `sh` to enter interactive AeroFS shell.
 This command requires a running daemon.

-## Build Java inside of IntelliJ

-IntelliJ 14 has a bug which prevents it from downloading some libraries needed to build AeroFS.
-As a workaround, run the following script to force Maven to download these libraries to the local cache:

-    $HOME/repos/aerofs/tools/setup-maven.sh

-Note that the first time you open IntelliJ, IntelliJ will launch background tasks to download various libraries from Maven Central to the local Maven cache.
-This process is time-intensive (~15 minutes) and you will see background tasks running, one after another, in IntelliJ.

 ### To avoid relaunching the daemon every time